-NEWS: Peace Boat has signed an agreement with the Finnish shipbuilding company Arctech Helsinki Shipyard to build the Ecoship, the world’s greenest cruise ship.
+NEWS: The Peace Boat Ecoship is planned to be built by Finnish shipbuilding company Arctech Helsinki Shipyard, and will be the world’s greenest cruise ship.
 Delivery is expected to be in time for the 2020 Olympics in Tokyo.

 As well as harnessing renewable energy sources, the ship will have a hybrid engine, capable of being powered by diesel or liquefied natural gas.
 This will save up to 20 per cent in fuel consumption and reduce carbon emissions by up to 40 per cent, compared to a similar ship with conventional technology.

 The Ecoship will also have all the latest advances in waste disposal and architectural design features based on the biophilia concept.
 Biophilia is a building concept that advocates maximum use of natural elements such as air, light and water, as well as materials and designs based on nature itself.

 It is expected to be the most innovative and ecologically-friendly cruise vessel ever built and a game changer for the shipping industry.
 It will be a flagship for climate change, as well as showcase environmental leadership for clean and sustainable technologies.

 With its nature-inspired architectural design by Spanish company Oliver Design, it will be the platform for Peace Boat’s round-the-world cruise carrying 6,000 people per year; host exhibitions on green technology in up to 100 ports per year; and serve as a floating sustainability laboratory contributing to research on the ocean, climate and green marine technology.